Prescribing Policy & Pharmacy Standards

 7. Patient Disclosures

-About Your Medication: Your medication was compounded specifically for you by a licensed compounding pharmacy based on your physician’s prescription.
+About Compounded Medications: Some treatments are compounded specifically for you by a licensed compounding pharmacy based on your physician’s prescription.
 Compounded medications are not commercially manufactured drugs — they are custom-prepared using pharmaceutical-grade ingredients.
 While the individual ingredients are FDA-approved, the specific compounded formulation has not been evaluated by the FDA for safety, efficacy, or manufacturing standards.
+YourMD does not compound GLP-1 medications under any circumstances; all GLP-1 prescriptions are filled with FDA-approved branded products.

 No Controlled Substances: YourMD does not prescribe controlled substances including but not limited to: opioid pain medications, benzodiazepines (Xanax, Ativan, Valium, Klonopin), stimulants (Adderall, Ritalin, Vyvanse), sleep medications (Ambien, Lunesta), testosterone, phentermine, ketamine, or tramadol.
 If you need these medications, please contact your primary care physician or specialist.